-The Friends of Audubon is a non-profit organization formed in Henderson, Kentucky in the mid-1990’s as a means to support, promote, and enhance the John James Audubon State Park.
+The Friends of Audubon is a non-profit organization formed in Henderson, Kentucky in 1984 as a means to support, promote, and enhance the John James Audubon State Park.

-The first major project of the Friends was to raise money to purchase The Tyler Collection.
-This collection of original artwork and artifacts had been on loan from the State of Kentucky to the John James Audubon Museum since the Museum opened in the mid 1930’s.
+The first major project of the Friends was to raise money to purchase the Tyler Collection.
+This collection of original artwork and artifacts had been on loan from the descendants of John James Audubon to Audubon State Park since the Museum opened in 1938.
 This was no easy task, as the price tag was $2 million.
 The group set out to raise $1 million in local funds, which would then be matched by the state.
 The campaign was a success, with FOA raising $1.5 million, thus ensuring the collection would stay in the rightful place and care of those at the Museum for all to enjoy.